vdaular/workflows-integrations/CONTRIBUTING.md

 ## 💬 Need Help?
 If you need assistance, feel free to ask in [Discussions](https://github.com/elsa-workflows/elsa-extensions/discussions) or open an issue.

-🚀 Happy coding and thank you for contributing to Elsa Integrations!
+🚀 Happy coding and thank you for contributing to Elsa Extensions!